boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 }
 ```

-The header component can be further improved with the following aspects:
+The header component can be further improved under the following more rawblock specific aspects:

 1. A good component should dispatch an event as soon as it's state changes.

-    This can be realized using the `this._trigger` method.
+    This can be realized using the `_trigger` method.
 The method accepts an event name as also a detail object for further event specific information.
 The event name is automatically prefixed by the component name.
 If a component only has one state that changes or one state can be seen as the main state the component should dispatch a `changed` state.

-    In case no event name is given, `this._trigger` will automatically generate a `changed' state prefixed by the component name.
+    In case no event name is given, `_trigger` will automatically generate a `changed state prefixed by the component name.

 2.  rawblock allows you to define how state classes are defined (prefixed by `is-`, `modifier__` etc.).
     To support this feature we need to use `rb.$.fn.rbChangeState` instead of `classList.toggle`.

-3. Building responsive JS components often reveals, that you need to disable/switch off a component under certain media conditions and turn other on.
+3. Building responsive JS components often reveals, that you need to disable/switch off a component under certain media conditions and turn others on.

     rawblock uses the convention to use the option `switchedOff` for those cases.
 In case `options.switchedOff` is `true` no event listener bound by the events object is called.

-    Often the developer still has to do some work to react to those option changes.
+    Often the developer still has to do some work to react to those option changes (cleanup changed markup).
+In case your specifc project needs this or you want to build a general re-usable component you should do this.

 Our final improved code could look like this: